ltgoslo/norec_fine/README.md

 Additionally, each opinion in a sentence is a dictionary with the following keys and values:

-* "Source": a list of text and character offsets for the opinion holder
+* 'Source': a list of text and character offsets for the opinion holder

-* "Target": a list of text and character offsets for the opinion target
+* 'Target': a list of text and character offsets for the opinion target

-* "Polar_expression": a list of text and character offsets for the opinion expression
+* 'Polar_expression': a list of text and character offsets for the opinion expression

-* "Polarity": sentiment label ("Negative", "Positive")
+* 'Polarity': sentiment label ('Negative', 'Positive')

-* "Intensity": sentiment intensity ("Standard", "Strong", "Slight")
+* 'Intensity': sentiment intensity ('Standard', 'Strong', 'Slight')

-* "NOT": Whether the target is 'Not on Topic' (True, False)
+* 'NOT': Whether the target is 'Not on Topic' (True, False)

-* "Target_is_general": (True, False)
+* 'Target_is_general': (True, False)

-* "Type": Whether the polar expression is Evaluative (E) or Evaluative Fact Implied (EFINP)
+* 'Type': Whether the polar expression is Evaluative (E) or Evaluative Fact Implied (EFINP)

 ```
 {